payara/MicroProfile-TCK-Runners/README.md

 # MicroProfile Config TCK runner

+This repository contains:

-This is a template project to run the MicroProfile TCK suite against a custom implementation.
+ - tck-runner - a template project to run the MicroProfile TCK suite against a custom implementation
+ - weld-arquillian-extension - a template extension to use if the runner project provide the implementation via an arquillian extension

 # Some notes and requirements of the TCK